Hey there! My name is Grace Lihn.

 I have an interdisciplinary background in food systems, urban planning, education, and cooperative business.
 As a "systems thinker," I view the world as an interconnected ecosystem and the challenges we face today as problems embedded within complex networks and relationships.
 I'm passionate about building systems and processes (I probably spend at least 40% of my time experimenting in Airtable) and developing best practices for inclusive, humane, anti-oppressive product design.

 What I'm trailblazing

-As a resident of the San Francisco Bay Area, I’m well-acquainted with technology’s potential and its impact.
+As someone who's lived in Silicon Valley for over 25 years, I’m well-acquainted with technology’s potential and its impact.
 I’ve witnessed the way products are often designed with good intentions, but still have a negative impact on people or the planet.
 I believe it's time to rethink the way we design products and technologies, to make a more concerted effort to design with impact in mind.

 Through a more inclusive and mindful design process, we can uncover solutions that are more meaningful, impactful (for both the business and users), and empowering.
 As a designer, I strive to not just build better product experiences, but also pave the way for improved processes and frameworks.

 My dream is to change the way we approach product development lifecycles, so that our products are more consentful and humanizing.

 My approach to design

 My design framework is influenced by humxn-centered design principles, Frank Chimero's ideas in Shape of Design, Liberatory Design, Design Justice Network Principles, and Participatory Action Research (PAR).
 I believe that the people most deeply impacted by a problem should be centered as decision-makers during the design process.
 I also understand that it's challenging to do so, that it's a continual work in progress to achieve this.
 I'm inspired by projects like the Consentful Tech Project and the Center for Humane Technology, as well as the work of Greater Good Studio.